SanapPrasadVitthal2021/email-a-random-xkcd-challenge-SanapPrasad2021/README.md

         6)date_time:For date and time.
         7)action:For start and stop sending mails.

+Table Name:-image_det
+        1)id:For image.
+        2)imgNum:For image number.
+        3)imgname:For image name.
+        4)imglocation:For image path.
 ----- Database -----
 I use for this assignment mysql database which is virtual.
 MySQL Workbench with connected to the Remote MySQL.